The agent used for perfusion imaging is Tc-99m

 specific defects.
 The higher photon energies require the use of a

-for a considerably longer period of time prior to adequate decay
+longer period of time prior to adequate decay for disposal.

 Tc-99m DTPA Aerosol: